-Residents who are less than 16 are not required to possess a hunting license in order to hunt if accompanied by a hunting mentor.
+Residents and nonresidents who are less than 16 are not required to possess a hunting license in order to hunt if accompanied by a hunting mentor.

 A hunting mentor can be the mentored hunter's parent or guardian or any other competent adult (at least 18 years old) who has the written consent of the child's parent or guardian.
-The hunting mentor must be a resident, must be legally licensed for the game being hunted, must be unarmed (may lawfully carry a concealed pistol) and must have successfully completed a recognized hunter safety education course.
+The hunting mentor must be legally licensed for the game being hunted, must be unarmed (may lawfully carry a concealed pistol) and must have successfully completed a recognized hunter safety education course.
 Mentors must possess the hunter safety education certification card on their person while accompanying a mentored hunter.
-For more information on Mentored hunting, refer to pages 60-65 of this publication.
+A nonresident mentor must include the name, address, and phone number of a resident sponsoring the application.
+For more information on Mentored hunting, refer to pages 102-108 of this publication.

-Youth (12-15)
+YOUTH (12-17)